Retirement Cost of Living: What You Need to Know Before You Retire

 • Housing, healthcare, and transportation are the "Big Three" expenses, typically consuming the largest portion of a retiree's budget.

-• Your geographic location can dramatically alter your retirement cost of living, with significant differences in taxes and housing prices between states.
+• Your geographic location can dramatically alter your retirement cost of living, with huge differences in taxes and housing prices between states.

 • Hidden costs like taxes on retirement income and out-of-pocket medical expenses are critical factors that must be included in your plan.